MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-archiving/configure-archiving-policies.md

 You initially set up archiving policies when you deploy archiving, but you can change, add, and delete policies after deployment.
 In Skype for Business Server Control Panel, you can use the **Archiving Policy** page of the **Archiving and Monitoring** group to manage policies at the global, site, and user levels.

 > [!NOTE]
 > To control the implementation of archiving, you must specify options, such as whether to archive IM or conferencing, the use of critical mode, and purging options.
 By default no options are enabled in the global archiving configuration or any site or pool archiving configuration.
 You should specify all appropriate options before enabling archiving for internal or external communications.
-For details, see [Configure archiving options for Skype for Business Server 2015](configure-archiving-options.md).
+For details, see [Configure archiving options for Skype for Business Server](configure-archiving-options.md).

 > [!NOTE]
 > If you enable Microsoft Exchange integration for your deployment, Exchange In-Place Hold policies control whether archiving is enabled for the users who are homed on Exchange and have their mailboxes put on In-Place Hold.

-For details about how archiving policies work, including the hierarchy for global, site, and user policies, see [Plan for archiving in Skype for Business Server 2015](../../plan-your-deployment/archiving/archiving.md).
-For details about how to manage policies after deployment, see [Manage archiving policies in Skype for Business Server 2015](../../manage/archiving/policies.md).
+For details about how archiving policies work, including the hierarchy for global, site, and user policies, see [Plan for archiving in Skype for Business Server](../../plan-your-deployment/archiving/archiving.md).
+For details about how to manage policies after deployment, see [Manage archiving policies in Skype for Business Server](../../manage/archiving/policies.md).

 ## Global policy